Buridan's Ass (Fargo)

 "Buridan's Ass" is the sixth episode of the first season of the FX anthology series Fargo.
 The episode aired on May 20, 2014 in the United States on FX.
 It was written by series creator and showrunner Noah Hawley and directed by Colin Bucksey.
 The title refers to the paradox in logic known as Buridan's ass.

 In the episode, Lorne Malvo (Billy Bob Thornton), police officers Molly Solverson (Allison Tolman) and Gus Grimly (Colin Hanks), and hitmen Mr. Wrench (Russell Harvard) and Mr. Numbers (Adam Goldberg) all end up involved in a chaotic and deadly shootout in the middle of a snow storm.
-Meanwhile, Lester Nygaard (Martin Freeman) tries to implicate someone else for the murders of his wife and Chief Thurman, while Stavros Milos' (Oliver Platt) torments come to an unforeseen conclusion.
+Meanwhile, Lester Nygaard (Martin Freeman) tries to implicate someone else for the murders of his wife and Chief Thurman, while Stavros Milos's (Oliver Platt) torments come to an unforeseen conclusion.

 "Buridan's Ass" was very well received by critics and was seen by 1.80 million viewers.
 It was nominated for three Primetime Emmy Awards, winning Outstanding Directing for a Limited Series, Movie, or Dramatic Special for Bucksey.